Tencent/MLeaksFinder/README.md

     MyTableViewCell
 )'
 ```

 ## Mute Assertion
-If your class is designed as singleton or for some reason objects of your class should not be dealloc, override -assertNotDealloc in your class by giving it an empty implementation.
+If your class is designed as singleton or for some reason objects of your class should not be dealloced, override -assertNotDealloc in your class by giving it an empty implementation.
 ```
 - (void)assertNotDealloc {

 }
 ```

 ## Find Leaks in Other Objects
+MLeaksFinder finds leaks in UIView and UIViewController objects by default.
+However, you can extend it to find leaks in the whole object graph rooted at a UIViewController object.
 ```
 - (BOOL)willDealloc {
     if (![super willDealloc]) {